Naa Peru Surya

 The film was released on 4 May 2018.
-The reception was mixed, with praise towards the performances of Allu Arjun, R.Sarathkumar & Arjun Sarja and production values, but criticism towards the script, lengthy runtime, slow pace& direction.
+The reception was mixed, with praise towards the performances of Allu Arjun, R.Sarathkumar and Arjun Sarja and production values, but criticism towards the script, runtime, pace, and direction.
 R. Sarathkumar won SIIMA Award for Best Actor in a Negative Role (Telugu) for his role in the film.

 Plot

 Surya is a soldier in the Indian Army who suffers from anger management issues and dreams of being posted at the LOC.
-After getting into a brawl at a local club and attacking Inspector Himanshu Negi and stealing the latter's gun, Surya uses it to shoot dead a terrorist right when the officer comes to ask for the gun from Surya's senior Col. Sanjay Shrivastav.
-Surya's dreams are now shattered after being Court Martialled for indisciplinary action.
+After getting into a brawl at a local club and attacking Inspector Himanshu Negi and stealing the latter's gun, Surya uses it to shoot dead a terrorist right when the officer comes to ask for the gun from Surya's senior Lt Gen Sanjay Shrivastav.
+Surya's dreams are now shattered after being court-martialled for disciplinary action.
 His godfather requests Shrivastav to give Surya a final chance.
 Shrivastav agrees on the condition that Surya gets a signature of approval from the country's top psychologist and the Dean of the Institution of Psychology and Foreign Languages, Dr. Rama Krishnam Raju, who happens to be Surya's estranged father.

 In order to fulfill his dream of going to the border, Surya agrees, taking up home with a passport officer named Kishore, who has been waiting for a year for a similar signature from Raju.
 Upon meeting, Surya and Raju refuse to acknowledge each other, and Raju questions Surya's personal life.
 Surya reveals to Raju about his relationship with Varsha, whom he broke up with when she distanced him on finding of his profession and his disrespecting her uncle.
 Surya gets frustrated, in turn accusing Raju of enjoying himself on listening to Surya's failures.
 Raju then reveals about Surya to the entire university.